gboehl/DIMESampler.jl/README.rst

 References
 ----------

-If you are using this software, please cite
+If you are using this software in your research, please cite

 .. code-block::